 - Data Destruction Services – As part of our standard recycling services, WMRA and its electronic waste processors perform the complete destruction of all sensitive or proprietary files, applications and other data from computers, servers and data storage devices.

-- Environmentally Sound Management Practices – WMRA operates all of its own e-waste processing facilities in accordance with e-Stewards®, and requires at the very least that its electronic waste processors adhere to the Requirements of Environmental Stewardship WMRA confirms compliance through a rigorous auditing / inspection process.
+- Environmentally Sound Management Practices – WMRA manages e-waste processing in accordance with R2 certification standard and requires at the very least that its electronic waste processors adhere to the Requirements of Environmental Stewardship WMRA confirms compliance through a rigorous auditing / inspection process.

 How can I safeguard my private data before recycling?